robaho/go-trader/README.md

 - the alternative UI at `/lit` is written in Typescript using [Lit](https://lit.dev) and the Rest api

 Use `npm run build` in the `web_lit` directory to build the Lit assets.

-It was originally developed to further my knowledge of Go and test its suitability for high-performance financial applications, and it has continued to evolve into an ideal teaching project for Go facilities (interfaces, networking, web development, Go routines, etc.).

 # install